Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Santiago, Chile"
   date_start = "2010-01-01"
   date_end = "2014-08-04"
   description = """Economic research aimed at producing research papers and technical notes.
 Analysis of international economic issues for the Board of Directors.
-Contributes to the Monetary Policy Report.
+Contributed to the Monetary Policy Report.
 Responsible for the “Discussion of International Topics” report"""

   [[experience]]
   title = "Instructor and Researcher"